bamcis-io/AWSCURManager/README.md

 ## Revision History

 ### 3.0.0
 Added support for deployment with AWS CodePipeline.
-Updates.
+Added CloudWatch monitoring for function invocations.

 ### 2.0.2
 Fixed column type for csv files, all types are now string.